pirhonje/DBWRTD/docs/source/optimus_drive_launch.rst

     * - Steering
       - L Joystick
-      - Turning the joystick to the left moves the steering \n wheel to the left and turning the joystick to the rigth moves the steering wheel to rigth
+      - Turning the joystick to the left moves the steering \nwheel to the left and turning the joystick to the rigth moves the steering wheel to rigth

     * - Steering trim
       - Triangle
-      - Pressing Triangle sets this point as the new center \n  of the steering wheel
+      - Pressing Triangle sets this point as the new center \nof the steering wheel

 Launchin the Optimus drive